Rivers and river crossing

 Be aware that once the river level rises to catch your pack, the force from the current will increase dramatically and at the same time your feet will have less grip as you start to float.

 Minimise the force of the water by removing over-trousers.
 Keep the waist-belt buckle done up.

 Always keep your boots on.
 If you are expecting prolonged snow travel afterwards, remove you dry socks before entering the water.
 Once crossed, replace your socks, put your feet inside plastic bags, and then back into the boots.

 Don’t stare at the water, or lean down to grab onto something below the water surface as it will disorientate you.

-If you come unstuck, lie on your pack which will provide considerable buoyancy and haul down on your pack-straps to avoid the pack bobbing up over your head.
+If you come unstuck, lie back on your pack which will provide considerable buoyancy and haul down on your pack-straps to avoid the pack bobbing up over your head.
 In rapids and shallow water, the risk of head injury is high.
-Keep your feet pointing down river to minimise being dragged under if your feet catch, and ferry to the bank by paddling with your hands.
+Always keep your feet at the surface and pointing down river, and maneuver to the next safe exit point by paddling with your hands.
+Having your feet at the surface greatly reduces the risk of your feet becoming trapped under a boulder.
+With a trapped foot, the current can force the rest of your body under water, resulting in drowning.
+Having your feet pointed down river allows you to use your legs as ‘shock absorbers’ should you be forced against rocks or obstacles, and obviously protects the more important bits of your body (torso/head).

 Jumping into a glacial river risks a momentary shock to the body; this can essentially immobilise the body’s muscles for a few minutes, which can lead to drowning.